 Oxford is easily accessible by most modes of transportation and is especially popular for visitors travelling from London as you can reach the city in around an hour by train.

-If you plan to visit Cambridge or Oxford, you can expect trains to pass more frequently on a weekday than on the weekend.
+You can expect trains to pass more frequently on a weekday than on the weekend.
 So plan accordingly.
 You can buy tickets and view schedules here.

 If you prefer travelling by bus, your journey will take a bit longer but the frequency in which the buses pass is better with the waiting time being no more than 10 to 15 minutes.